Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_while_loops.md

 This is less like the for keyword in other programming languages, and works more like an iterator method as found in other object-orientated programming languages.

 ## Basic While loop
-With the while loop we can execute a set of statements as long as a condition is true:
+With the while loop we can execute a set of statements as long as a condition is true.

 **Code Example**
     ```jac linenums="1"